Sensory Support Centre (SSC)

 What links are there with the Sensory Support Team and other professionals?

-Hazelwick SSC also maintains contact with the Speech and Language Therapy Service, the Education Psychology Service and the Hospitals that provide Audiology for students in the SSC.
+Hazelwick SSC also maintains contact with the Speech and Language Therapy Service and the Hospitals that provide Audiology for students in the SSC.
+Contact can be made with other Professional Services provided by the county such as CAMHS.

 Where can my child go when they leave your school?